fusioncharts/dev_centre_docs/map-guide/custom-entity-ids.md

 {% embed_chart map-guide-custom-entity-ids.js %}

-<p class="text-info">When defining new IDs for different entities on the map, ensure that you're referring to the right original internal ID.
+> When defining new IDs for different entities on the map, ensure that you're referring to the right original internal ID.
 Also ensure that the redefined entity IDs are unique.</p>

 The full HTML code to build the example is shown here